 The primary function of a database is to store information in a structured way to allow easy access to that information.
 Having many users with permission to access and work on your MySQL server can become a security concern.

-A short set of queries made within the MySQL client can provide you with valuable information to help prevent potential issues.
-Use the commands outlined in this tutorial to list all user accounts on a MySQL server.
+A short set of queries in the MySQL client can provide you with valuable information to help prevent potential issues.
+Use the commands outlined in this tutorial to learn how to list all user accounts on a MySQL server.

 How to Access MySQL as Root